jamesrayman/Ero/docs/euclid.md

 ## Standard Library

-The Euclid standard library is a set of constructions
+The Euclid standard library is a set of constructions which is standard in the Euclid language, but may be defined in terms of Euclid itself.
+However it is not necessary to define them in Euclid.
+In fact, it is recommended to implement standard constructions marked with an asterisk (`*`) outside of Euclid for efficiency or accuracy.

+## Issues

+Tuple and string manipulation should be functional, but strict functional manipulation is too expensive.

+Using ... as the variadic tuple is inconsistent.